uflcod/pain-ontology/src/ontology/README-editors.md

 copy the flow an existing project, for example GO: [Gene Ontology Editors Tutorial](https://go-protege-tutorial.readthedocs.io/en/latest/).

-In general, it is bad practice to commit changes to master.
+In general, it is bad practice to commit changes to main.
 It is better to make changes on a branch, and make Pull Requests.

 ## ID Ranges